pcardona34/pi-step-initiative/README.md

 - <s>Although I can't yet adopt it for the above reasons</s>, I was also able to build many GNUstep apps to add on it.: see the repo <https://github.com/pcardona34/apps-within-nextspace>.

+- But, it happened, while talking about a clean, modern and consistent GNUstep environment in the GNUstep Discuss list that some choices of the NEXTSPACE project were controversed: like the ART backend VS the Cairo one, because the last is the default on Debian.

 ### 2) [GS-Desktop](https://github.com/onflapp/gs-desktop) (by Ondrej Florian, Onflapp at Github)

 - Onflapp uses more classic pieces of software like GWorkspace and the classic Window Maker, and he added many useful little apps and services which provide a smart experience.